Best Offshore Trust Jurisdictions

 - Creditors must bring the case forward to local Nevis courts (including legal representation)

-The most potent form of asset protection is combining a Nevis Trust with an LLC which can hold investments or accounts and gives an added layer of protection.
+The most potent form of asset protection is combining a Nevis Trust with an LLC which can hold investments or bank accounts and gives an added layer of protection.

 A Belize Trust has been an industry-standard formation structure for many years.
-It is often touted by many offshore providers as one of the best trusts in the world.
+It is often touted by many offshore providers as one of the best offshore trusts in the world.
 The Trust Act of Belize was formed in 1992 which was amended again in the Belize Trust Act 2007 which further strengthen fraudulent conveyance clauses.

 Some of the notable Belize Trust advantages include: